-"Main activities (lines of activity) to achieve ... development of the building materials industry and the construction of high-rise buildings in urban and rural areas to reduce the cost of housing, use energy-saving technologies in the production of building materials, improve the efficiency of building technologies that he construction en0580046005m [hat he
+"Main activities (lines of activity) to achieve ... development of the building materials industry and the construction of high-rise buildings in urban and rural areas to reduce the cost of housing, use energy-saving technologies in the production of building materials, improve the efficiency of building technologies that meet modern urban and environmental requirements; ..."